diplav09/grpc_image_processing/README.md

 ### 5. Concerns

-Both the microservices deals with image data and uses Unary RPCs where the client sends <br/>
-a single request to the server and gets a single response back, just like a normal function call. <br/>
+Both the microservices deals with image data and uses Unary RPCs where the client sends a single request to the server and gets a single response back, just like a normal function call.
-1. This limits the amount of data that can be transferred and thus limit the operation speed.<br/>
+1. This limits the amount of data that can be transferred and thus limit the operation speed.
-2. Unary RPCs can be useful for smaller payloads, but for images, where data is frequently greater <br/>
-than the normal payload, we actually require partial upload of data due to latency concerns or network problems, <br/>
-and so basic unary requests to upload images on a backend framework are unreliable. <br/>
+2. Unary RPCs can be useful for smaller payloads, but for images, where data is frequently greater than the normal payload, we actually require partial upload of data due to latency concerns or network problems, and so basic unary requests to upload images on a backend framework are unreliable.

 ### 6. Improvement
-1. Streaming RPC can be a alternative way which can be used as it allow larger data like image <br/>
-to be transfer in smaller bits called chunk.
-Chunk supports partial uploads and lets us monitor <br/>
-upload progress in case we ever decide to bring this functionality to the frontend clients. <br/>
+1. Streaming RPC can be a alternative way which can be used as it allow larger data like image to be transfer in smaller bits called chunk.
+Chunk supports partial uploads and lets us monitor upload progress in case we ever decide to bring this functionality to the frontend clients.
-Additionally, chunks also consumes less memory for every request sent. <br/>
+Additionally, chunks also consumes less memory for every request sent.